drg-tools/karl.gg/README.md

 Please raise issues as you have them, and we can add debug info if any of these commands fail.

 ### Access the Admin Panel
-Once you have run your install, you can authenticate to the admin panel with your normal login credentials.
-Go to: `https://yoursite.local/admin` and enter your credentials, or register if you need to.
+Once you have run your install, you can authenticate to the admin panel with the newly seeded DB credentials.
+Go to: `https://yoursite.local/admin` and enter your credentials, Email: `admin@test.com` Pass: `adminadmin`.
 You will then be able to access a basic CRUD interface for all current Models.

 This is the base-level setup for the admin panel, and we can continue to add features from here as needed.

 ### Permissions Manager
 Now that we have an admin panel, we need to have a permissions system in place to eventually guard it from normal users.
 Luckily, Backpack has integrated a good package for this.
 We now have a users, permissions and roles management system in place.
-When we are ready to push this version to Production, we will likely create a DB seeder to setup the admin role.
-It's very simple to do even from the admin panel, so either way we are covered.

-That being said, the `/admin` route is not protected from normal users, to enable easy admin panel access on your *local* installs.
-I wanted to save us all the time of having to establish roles etc. every time, as you will be the only local user anyways.
-In addition to the setup of the admin role, we need to enable some middleware to protect this when pushing to Production.
-Easy enough once we're ready for that!
+We have implemented a basic admin role, as well as basic checks on the admin panel to see if you are the proper role.
+Make sure to login and give yourself access to the admin panel on a new account if you want.

+You can find all these settings by clicking on "Authentication" in the admin panel side-nav.